Walter Rosenblum

-Walter A. Rosenblum (1919–2006) was an American photographer.
-He photographed the World War II D-Day landing at Normandy in 1944.
-He was the first Allied photographer to enter the liberated Dachau concentration camp.
-He received several military decorations including a Purple Heart.
-His photography is on display in museums around the world.
+Walter A. Rosenblum (1919–2006) was an American photographer whose work spanned the decades from 1938-1980.
+He photographed the World War II D-Day landing at Normandy in 1944, fought through France and Germany, and he was among the first Allied photographers to enter the liberated Dachau concentration camp.
+One of the most highly decorated U.S. Army Signal Corps combat cameramen, Rosenblum received military decorations including a Silver Star, Bronze Star, Purple Heart, Presidential Unit Citation, 4 Battle Stars and an Arrowhead Device.
+His photography is in collections of museums around the world.

 Biography

 Rosenblum was born on October 1, 1919, in New York City.
+He attended City College.

-Rosenblum was a member of the New York Photo League where he was mentored by Paul Strand and Lewis Hine.
+Rosenblum was a member of the New York Photo League where he was mentored by Paul Strand.
 He became president of the League in 1941.
 He taught photography at Brooklyn College for 40 years.

-During the McCarthy years, he and the rest of the members of the New York Photo League were blacklisted.

 From 1952 to 1976, he spent summers in Norfolk, CT, as a professor at the Yale Summer School of Music and Art, where he taught photography.

-His wife was photographic historian Naomi Rosenblum.
-They had two daughters, Lisa and documentary filmmaker Nina.
+His wife was groundbreaking photographic historian Naomi Rosenblum, author of THE WORLD HISTORY OF PHOTOGRAPHY and A HISTORY OF WOMEN PHOTOGRAPHERS (Abbeville Press).
+They had two daughters, Lisa, a telecommunications executive and documentary producer/director Nina.